-Cowboy Caviar, Texas Caviar, black bean salsa, or Southwestern bean dip, or whatever you’d like to call it, this is a classic and makes frequent appearances at summer cookouts.
+Cowboy Caviar goes by a lot of names.
+Texas Caviar, black bean salsa, or Southwestern bean dip.
+No matter what you call it, this classic relish dip should make frequent appearances at your summer cookouts.

 Don’t ask me why this is called Cowboy Caviar because I have no idea.
 What I do know though is that it is yummy.
 I got the recipe from my sister in law Jayna who fixed it for Grandma and Grandpa Wilkes’ 80th birthday party a few years ago.